Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 If they are unable to get enough calories and protein through their diet, supplementation may be beneficial.

-Supplementing BCAAs may help the elderly remain in muscle protein balance as well as prevent rapid decline of muscle mass, which occurs as we get older and occurs more rapidly with inadequate nutrition and/or strength training.
+Supplementing BCAAs may help the elderly remain in muscle protein balance as well as help to prevent rapid decline of muscle mass, which occurs as we get older.
+This decline also occurs more rapidly with inadequate nutrition and/or strength training.

 dumbbell weights on wooden floor

-Yes, BCAAs are safe, however they may not be necessary for those eating enough protein.
+• Safety – BCAAs are safe, however, they may not be necessary for those eating enough protein.
 It may be more prudent, less costly and more effective in the long term to make dietary improvements rather than relying on supplements for peak performance.

-Whether you take a bcaa before or after running doesn’t seem to make a huge impact.
+• Timing – Whether you take a bcaa before running or after your workout doesn’t seem to make a huge impact.

 If someone’s diet is lacking in total calories and/or protein, protein powders after running and BCAA supplements may be warranted for exercise, but it is unclear if they provide much benefit.